ScottGreenhorn/Hit-the-Mark/Appearance.md

 It is important that we can move undetected among the humans.
 Our cultural experts have assembled a generic set of clothing to mimic the human appearance.

+**Note** Do not remove your clothing without first refering to the Human etiquette section.

 Please visit the replicator and request the following attire:

 - Jeans